-UNIFORM DRESS CODE POLICY
+UNIFORM DRESS CODE

 APA's school governing board requires students to wear uniforms to school to support the school's mission.
-Compliance with the uniform dress code is mandatory.
-To attend class, all students must be in compliance with all aspects of the Uniform Dress Code Policy.
-Furthermore, the Uniform Dress Code Policy applies when students are riding the school bus and when attending extra-curricular events.
+Compliance with the uniform dress code (UDC) is mandatory.
+To attend class, all students must be in compliance with all aspects of the UDC Policy.
+Furthermore, the UDC Policy applies when students are riding the school bus and when attending extra-curricular events.

 In general, students must present a clean, modest and neat appearance.
 Clothing must be worn right side out, of appropriate size and worn correctly.
 Clothing shall not have holes or be intentionally torn.
 Clothing items must be one solid color.
+No Hoodies are permitted to be worn in the building.

-Throughout the school day and at extra-curricular events, APA Staff will conduct a dress code check to ensure the students are in compliance.
+Throughout the school day and at extracurricular events, APA Staff will conduct a dress code check to ensure the students are in compliance.
 APA Staff have authority to determine whether clothing is inappropriate or a distraction.
 When students are deemed to be out of compliance, the following discipline policy will apply, at the discretion of APA Staff: